 Patent Cross-License Agreements.
 During December 2011, we and DISH Network entered into separate patent cross-license agreements with the same third party whereby: (i) we and such third party licensed our respective patents to each other subject to certain conditions; and (ii) DISH Network and such third party licensed their respective patents to each other subject to certain conditions (each, a "Cross-License Agreement").
-Each Cross License Agreement covers patents acquired by the respective party prior to January 1, 2017 and aggregate payments under both Cross-License Agreements total less than \$10 million.
-Each Cross License Agreement also contains an option to extend each Cross-License Agreement to include patents acquired by the respective party prior to January 1, 2022.
+Each Cross License Agreement covers patents acquired by the respective party prior to January 1, 2017 and aggregate payments under both Cross-License Agreement to include patents acquired by the respective party prior to January 1, 2017 and aggregate payments under both Oross-License Agreement to include patents acquired by the respective party prior to January 1, 2022.
 If both options are exercised, the aggregate additional payments to such third party would total less than \$3 million.
 However, we and DISH Network may elect to extend our respective Cross-License Agreement independent of each other.
+Since the aggregate payments under both Cross-License Agreements under both Cross-License Agreement sunder both Cross-License Agreement for extend our respective payments would total less than \$3 million.
+However, we and DISH Network may elect to extend our respective Cross-License Agreement independent of each other.
 Since the aggregate payments under both Cross-License Agreements were based on the combined annual revenues of us and DISH Network, we and DISH Network agreed to allocate our respective payments to such third party based on our respective percentage of combined total revenue.

 Sprint Settlement Agreement.
 On November 3, 2011, DISH Network and Sprint entered into the Sprint Settlement Agreement pursuant to which all disputed issues relating to DISH Network's acquisition of DBSD North America and the TerreStar Transaction were resolved between DISH Network and Sprint, including, but not limited to, issues relating to costs allegedly incurred by Sprint to relocate users from the spectrum now licensed to DBSD North America and TerreStar (the "Sprint Clearing Costs").
 We were a party to the Sprint Settlement Agreement solely for the purposes of executing a mutual release between us and Sprint relating to the Sprint Clearing Costs.
+As of

-As of December 31, 2011, we are currently a holder of certain TerreStar debt instruments.
+December 31, 2011, we are currently a holder of certain TerreStar debt instruments.
 Pursuant to the terms of the Sprint Settlement Agreement, DISH Network made a net payment of approximately \$114 million to Sprint.